What we know about Buffalo supermarket shooting suspect Payton Gendron

 In the video, store patrons can be seen walking through the parking lot as the suspect drives up.

-A spokesperson for Twitch said the company removed the livestream less than two minutes after the violence started.
-The company did not immediately respond to follow-up questions about whether the suspect was actively firing when the livestream was halted.
+The company removed the livestream less than two minutes after the violence started, a spokesperson for Twitch said.
+The company did not immediately respond to follow-up questions about whether the suspect was firing when the livestream was halted.

 He will likely face more charges

-The suspect was arraigned Saturday evening before Buffalo City Court Chief Judge Craig Hannah on one count of first-degree murder, the district attorney's news release said.
+The suspect pleaded not guilty to one count of first-degree murder Saturday evening before Buffalo City Court Chief Judge Craig Hannah, according to the judge and the district attorney's news release.

-He pleaded not guilty, Hannah told CNN.
 If convicted, he faces a maximum sentence of life in prison without parole, the release said.

-Flynn, the Erie County DA, said Gendron's defense attorney's request for a mental health forensic examination has been withdrawn.
+Gendron's attorney's request for a mental health forensic examination was withdrawn, Flynn said.
+Gendron remains on suicide watch, Garcia said, and in custody without bail.

-"The mental health forensic part of this has now become a moot point and is now off the table," Flynn said.

-"My office is working closely with the U.S. Attorney's Office and our partners in law enforcement into potential terrorism and hate crimes.
-This is an active investigation and additional charges may be filed," Flynn said in a statement.
+"My office is working closely with the US Attorney's Office and our partners in law enforcement into potential terrorism and hate crimes.
+This is an active investigation and additional charges may be filed," Flynn said.

-Gendron is set to return to court on the morning of May 19 for a felony hearing, the release said.
-He will remain in custody without bail, it added.
+Gendron is set to return to court Thursday morning for a felony hearing, the release said.

-He is likely the "most highly visible incarcerated individual" in the country, Garcia told CNN Monday.
-There are video cameras in his cell, and he remains under watch by an Erie County sheriff's deputy at all times, Garcia said.
+He is likely the "most highly visible incarcerated individual" in the country, Garcia told CNN on Monday.
+There are video cameras in his cell, and he remains under a sheriff's deputy's watch at all times.

-"He's in a unit with no commingling with other incarcerated individuals," Garcia added.

-Meanwhile, authorities continue to investigate the suspected shooter.
-Investigators are collecting evidence from the crime scene, the home he lived in with his parents, the car he used and his history on social media, the DA said.

 The-CNN-Wire